Tuning bimolecular chemical reactions by electric fields

 We begin by outlining our quantum reactive scattering approach.
-For a three-atom reaction, there are three reaction arrangments, Li + HF, H + LiF and F + LiH, that need to be considered simultaneously.
+For the three-atom reaction considered here, there are two reaction arrangements, Li + HF and H~+~LiF that need to be considered simultaneously \cite{note1}.
 To do this, we use the Fock-Delves (FD) hyperspherical coordinates.
 Expressed in these coordinates, the Hamiltonian of the atom-molecule reaction complex in the presence of an external field is \cite{PP87,Schatz,jcp08}

 where $\rho=(R_\alpha^2+r_\alpha^2)^{1/2}$ is the hyperradius, $\theta_\alpha$ and $\gamma_\alpha$ are the hyperangles defined by $\tan\theta_\alpha={r_\alpha}/{R_\alpha}$, and $\cos \gamma_\alpha=(\bm{R}_\alpha\cdot \bm{r}_\alpha)/(R_\alpha r_\alpha)$, and $\bm{R}_\alpha$ and $\bm{r}_\alpha$ are mass-scaled Jacobi vectors in arrangement $\alpha = 1,2,3$ \cite{PP87}.